 III.
-BUILDING SCATTERING MODEL IN MULTITEMPORAL VHR SAR IMAGES
+BUILDING SCATTERING MODEL IN MULTI-TEMPORAL VHR SAR IMAGES

-Based on the single-time scattering models derived in Section II, a multitemporal analysis for the building damage assessment is conducted by comparing the patterns in pre-event and postevent.
-The expected behavior for the multitemporal pattern can be characterized by defining peculiar geometrical features on the change regions of the multitemporal scattering pattern.
+Based on the single-time scattering models derived in Sec.
+II, a multi-temporal analysis for the building damage assessment is conducted by comparing the patterns in pre- and postevent.
+The expected behavior for the multi-temporal pattern can be characterized by defining peculiar geometrical features on the change regions of the multi-temporal scattering pattern.
 Two possible damage situations are considered.
-The first situation considers the complete destruction of building, by comparing patterns for standing and fully destroyed buildings associated with pre-event and postevent, respectively [22].
+The first situation considers the complete destruction of building, by comparing patterns for standing and fully-destroyed building associated with pre- and post-event, respectively [22].
 The second situation is a novel contribution of this work and considers the partial destruction of the building.
-This is obtained by considering the pattern of the standing building and the one of a partially destroyed building for the pre-event and postevent, respectively.
-The multitemporal comparison highlights presence of areas with scattering increase $(\omega_I)$ , decrease $(\omega_D)$ , or no change $(\omega{nc})$ of scattering being peculiar for the two cases.
+This is obtained by considering the pattern of the standing building and the one of partially-destroyed building for the pre- and postevent, respectively.
+The multi-temporal comparison highlights presence of areas with scattering increase ( $\omega_I$ ), decrease ( $\omega_D$ ) or no change ( $\omega{nc}$ ) of scattering being peculiar for the two cases.